 - Reviewing BMRs and logbooks.

 - Ensuring 100% reporting of occurred deviations or non-conformances.
-Also recording investigation and conclusion.
+Also recording the investigation and conclusion.

 - Ensure proper cleaning and sanitization of the production facility.

 - Ensuring proper maintenance and calibration activities of equipment and instruments with records.